 Another efficient way is to lease assets instead of buying them.
 Any leased equipment is not counted as a fixed asset.

 The asset turnover ratio could be low because of the inefficient use of assets.
 The company should analyze how it uses the assets and ways to improve the productivity of each asset.
 The output should increase without any significant increase in any other expenses.

 Accelerate Accounts Receivables

 The Slow collection of accounts receivables will lower the sales in the period, hence reducing the asset turnover ratio.
 The company should focus on quick collection practices.
 This can include outsourcing the delinquent accounts to a collection agency, hiring an employee just for collecting pending invoices, and reducing the amount of time given to customers to pay.

 Better Inventory Management

 The company needs to check its inventory management to figure out the time spent in the movement of the goods throughout the process.
 If the company’s delivery system is slow, there will be delays in getting the product to the customer and collecting the payment on time.
-The company should invest in technology and automate the order, billing and inventory systems.
-This will improve the sales and increase the asset turnover ratio.
+So, the company should invest in technology and automate the order, billing, and inventory systems.
+This will improve sales and increase the asset turnover ratio.

-Companies need to keep a track on the asset turnover ratio.
-This ratio helps the company to measure how productive the business is and how much revenue is generated from its investment in the assets.
-A high asset turnover ratio is a sign of a better and efficient management of assets on hand.
+Companies need to keep track of the asset turnover ratio.
+This ratio helps the company to measure how productive the business is.
+And how much revenue investment in the assets generates?
+A high asset turnover ratio is a sign of better and more efficient management of assets on hand.
 So, the companies need to analyze and improve their asset turnover ratio at regular intervals.